 If you are connected to the everRun Availability Console using an https URL in a Microsoft Internet Explorer or Mozilla[®] FireFox[®] browser, and you click Console after selecting a running VM from the Virtual Machines page, the message VNC: Unable to connect, retrying in n seconds may appear.
-To enable the VNC connection, click the https link to the VNC console page in the upper right-hand corner of the masthead, and continue with the appropriate procedure below:
+To enable the VNC connection, click the https link to the VNC console page in the upper right-hand corner of the masthead, and continue with the appropriate procedure below (procedure in your browser may differ, depending on the version of your browser):

 - In Internet Explorer, the Security Alert wizard appears: - a.
 Click Continue to this website (not recommended). - b.
 Click OK. - In FireFox, the Your connection is not secure window appears: - a.
 Click Advanced.
 A message about an invalid security certificate appears. - b.
 Click Add Exception.
-The Add Security Exception dialog box appears with the console's location in Location. - c.
+The Add Security Exception dialog box appears with the console's location in Location.

+c.
 Click Confirm Security Exception.